 Horizontal directional drilling occurs in a few stages.
 First is the pilot drill where a rig (i.e. the drilling machine) pushes a drilling head, followed by a hollow pipe, through the ground.
 Drilling fluid is then applied through the hollow pipe to prevent the drill hole from collapsing.
 Second, the rig pulls a clearing device through the drill hole.
 Behind the clearing device is a pipe with which drilling fluid can be applied to the drill hole directly.
 Depending on the desired diameter of the production pipe, this process is repeated several times.
 The final stage is drawing in the production pipe.
 The clearing device is disconnected from the rig and the production pipe is attached.
 The rig slowly pulls the pipe through the drilling hole.
 When the permanent pipe is pulled in, the drilling fluid is pushed out.
 Horizontal directional drillings have relatively little impact on the aboveground environment.
 Drillings can be performed underneath existing infrastructure, watercourses, dikes or other obstacles.

 Tracer wire systems are important for horizontal directional drilling processes.
-The tracer wire is used in the final stage.
+The stainless steel tracer wire is used in the final stage.
 Although polyethylene and PVC are the most prevalent for directional drilling projects, neither of these materials allow for a locator to send a signal.
 A signal is a necessary component when performing a drill and tracer wire is the preferred material to use.

 Performance Wire and Cable supplies top-of-the-line tracer and stainless steel HDD wire to be used in direction drilling work.
 There are a variety of tracer wire types and sizes available to help meet your specific criteria in your next HDD project.
 Learn more about our stainless steel HDD wire or contact us today for a quote.